 You know, just a normal Tuesday.

 It’s not that ISFPs are automatically talented.
-It’s that they combine their creativity with a willingness to be quirky, stand out, and push norms.
-And they will spend years diving deep into their passions — whether that be animal slippers, 70s psychedelic music, faux-retro video games, or craft cocktails.
-The result is a savant who has the ability to take any creative idea to new levels.
+Rather, they combine their creativity with a willingness to be quirky, stand out, and push social norms.
+They will spend years diving deep into their passions — whether that be animal slippers, 70s psychedelic music, faux-retro video games, or craft cocktails.
+The result is a savant who has the ability to take any creative idea to the next level.

-…and possibly, also most likely to leave the revolution early and go look at clouds.
+…also “most likely to leave the revolution early and go look at clouds.”

 INFPs have high ideals, and for them, falling short of those ideals isn’t really an option.
 Much of what they find baffling about the rest of humanity is that we so often pay lip service to our values without actually reaching for them.
 The INFP sees a clear vision of a world that’s better, one where we actually live the way we say we want to live — and if they’re a “dreamer,” it’s only because they spend so much of their time in that world.

-And that can be infectious.
-INFPs showcase their ideals in artwork, in writing, and in occasional gentle wisdom-bombs dropped in conversation.
+That vision can be infectious.
+INFPs showcase their ideals in artwork, in writing, and in occasional gentle wisdom-bombs dropped out of the blue in conversation.
 They showcase it in the way they live their lives, and in their complete lack of hypocrisy.
 These things inspire others — often without a single fiery speech needing to be delivered.

 INFPs spark revolution, and often, they don’t even mean to.